A super-fiery pepper with a hot following…

-Or compare it to the intense heat of a habanero or Scotch bonnet.
+Or compare it to the intense heat of a habanero or scotch bonnet.
 It’s 4 to 8 times spicier than those hot chilies.
-It’s so spicy that the Indian government (its country of origin) has made it into military grade smoke bombs and local residents smear the ghost pepper on fences and walls to keep wild elephants from entering certain areas.
+It’s so spicy that the Indian army has made it into military grade smoke bombs and local residents smear the ghost pepper on fences and walls to keep wild elephants from entering certain areas.

 It seems those elephants know something maybe we humans don’t because the Bhut Jolokia has attracted a lot of attention among us with its fabulous heat.
-It held the crown with the Guinness Book of World Records, until it was beat out by the intense Butch T Scorpion for the official title and by the Trinidad Moruga Scorpion as the unofficial overall heat winner.
+It held the crown with the Guinness Book of World Records, until it was beat out by the intense Butch T Scorpion for the official title and then by the Trinidad Moruga Scorpion as the unofficial overall heat winner.
 Both of those were taken over in 2013 by the Carolina Reaper.

 Where does the name ghost pepper come from?

 The name ghost pepper simply comes from the chili’s official Indian name, the Bhut Jolokia.
 Bhut in Indian means “ghost”.
 There are many variations on this name: ghost chili, Bhoot Jolokia, Naga Bhut Jolokia, Red Naga chili and more.
 In fact, in India the name for this chili differs from region to region.
 But we can all agree that in English, ghost pepper fits just perfectly − it scares the pants off of your taste buds.